arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

 **3 Tell me about your work experiences.**

 My name is Jinshuai Yuan.
-I've been working on Baidu and Gaotu as software developer after I graduated.
-In those companies, I built some products for backend.
+I've been working on Baidu and Gaotu as software developer in China.
+I will graduate in saskatchewan polytechnic June 2022.

 In Gaotum.